New Jersey Divorce LawyerFamily Law Attorneys Committed to Serving Monmouth County Residents

 One of the most challenging situations that any individual can face in their life is a divorce proceeding.
 It is common for unpleasant emotions and acrimony to cloud a spouse's judgment during this sensitive time, and it may help to have an objective but compassionate counselor and advocate on your side.
-At Goldstein Law Group, our family law attorneys serve individuals in Monmouth County and beyond who are seeking a divorce or dealing with related issues, such as child custody conflicts, parental relocation, property division and business valuation, and alimony.
+At Goldstein Law Group, our New Jersey divorce lawyers and family law attorneys serve individuals in Monmouth County and beyond who are seeking a divorce or dealing with related issues, such as child custody conflicts, parental relocation, property division and business valuation, and alimony.
 The partners at our firm have over 90 years of collective legal experience.

 In addition to our family law practice, the founding partner of the Goldstein Law Group, Mark Goldstein, Esq. has been providing legal services for almost three decades in the areas of commercial law, defense for criminal offenses like DUI arrests and drug crimes, estate planning, real estate, and general civil litigation.
 Our main office is located in Old Bridge, New Jersey located midway between the Middlesex County Superior Court in New Brunswick, New Jersey and the Monmouth County Superior Court in Freehold, New Jersey.
 We have a second office located in Freehold, New Jersey, within minutes of the Monmouth County Superior Court.Common Issues During Marriage Dissolution in New Jersey